-- 3.9.1 Bodywork may deflect no more than 15mm vertically when a 1000N load is applied vertically to it at points 675mm and 975mm forward of the front wheel centre line and 795mm from the car centre plane.
-The load will be applied in a downward direction using a 50mm diameter ram on a rectangular adapter measuring 400mm x 150mm.
-This adapter must be supplied by the team and: - a) Have a flat top surface without recesses. - b) Be fitted to the car so as to apply the full load to the bodywork at the test point and not to increase the rigidity of the parts being tested. - Be placed with the inner 400mm edge parallel to the car centre plane and displaced from it by 720mm. - d) Be placed with its forward edge 1025mm forward of the front wheel centre line.
+3.9.1 Bodywork may deflect no more than 15mm vertically when a 1000N load is applied vertically to it at points 675mm and 1000mm forward of the front wheel centre line and 895mm from the car centre plane.
+The load will be applied symmetrically to both sides of the car, and in a downward direction using a 50mm diameter ram on a rectangular adapter measuring 400mm x 150mm.
+This adapter must be supplied by the team and :

+- a) Have a flat top surface without recesses. - b) Be fitted to the car so as to apply the full load to the bodywork at the test point and not to increase the rigidity of the parts being tested. - c) Be placed with the inner 400mm edge parallel to the car centre plane and displaced from it by 820mm. - d) Be placed with its forward edge 1050mm forward of the front wheel centre line.